 - 1. Level the motorhome from side to side and front to rear, turn the water pump off and disconnect the city water. - 2.
 Open all the hot and cold water faucets. - 3.
 Open the low point drain valves for the hot and cold water lines, the fresh water tank drain valve, and water heater drain.
 There are three fresh water line low point drain valves.
-There is one under the galley accessed by removing the drawer and two under the curbside lounge accessed by removing the cup holders.
+There is one under the galley accessed by removing the drawer and in the lounge model there two under the curbside lounge accessed by removing the cup holders.
 The cup holders lift up and out of the armrest.
+In the twin bed model there two under the curbside bed accessed by lifting the mattress.
 The fresh water tank drain valve is located on the front of the tank under the motorhome.
 The water heater drain valve or plug is located on the water heater and is accessible through the exterior water heater access door.
 Remove the plug or open the valve and allow water to drain.
 If a level surface is not available, park the motorhome facing slightly uphill until water draining ceases and then downhill until water draining ceases.